 The CAP certification program is an additional year of study and includes an internship, which is 650 hours.
 Once certified, the practitioner is then ready to open a private practice or pursue employment opportunities within holistic centers.
 Often those certified as ayurvedic practitioners will go on to pursue a bachelor's, master's, or doctorate degree in alternative medicine and surgery.

 Salary Info and Career Outlook

-Although the Bureau of Labor Statistics (BLS, www.bls.gov) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers as among specialized types of health diagnosing and treating practitioners.
+Although the U.S. Bureau of Labor Statistics (BLS) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers among specialized types of health diagnosing and treating practitioners.
 It was reported by the BLS in May 2012 that these practitioners earned a median annual salary of $72,710, although salaries vary greatly by specialty, location, education, and experience.
-The employment of all such health practitioners is projected to grow by about 19% between 2010 and 2020, per the BLS.
+Employment among all health diagnosing and treating practitioners is projected to grow by about 20% between 2010 and 2020, per the BLS.

 Related to Ayurveda Practitioner: Job Description and Education Requirements

 Research the requirements to become an Ayurveda practitioner.
 Learn about the job description and duties and read the...